syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#NUM! - occurs if num1 or num2 is less than zero, if num1 or num2 is a non-integer or is greater than (2^48)-1.
+&#35;NUM! - occurs if num1 or num2 is less than zero, if num1 or num2 is a non-integer or is greater than (2^48)-1.

-#VALUE! - occurs if num1 or num2 is a non-numeric value.
+&#35;VALUE! - occurs if num1 or num2 is a non-numeric value.

 #### Example:

 ![](Calculate-functions_images/Calculate-functions_img131.png)

+_BITOR_

 ### BITXOR